-The University of Granada, with Tax Identification Number Q1818002F, has its central offices at Avda. del Hospicio, s/n, C.P.
-18071 Granada, Spain and it is registered with the Code 08 in the Register of Universities, Centers and Qualifications, of the Department for Universities of the Spanish Ministry for Education.
+The University of Granada , with Tax Identification Number Q1818002F, has its central offices at Avda. del Hospicio, s/n, C.P.
+18071 Granada, Spain and it is registered with the Code 08 in the Register of Universities, Centres and Degrees (RUCT), of the Department for Universities of the Spanish Ministry of Education and Vocational Training (MEFP).

 Terms and Conditions of Use